oliverfarrell/ubuntu-amazon-s3-backup/README.md

 Backup Ubuntu (14.04) Server to Amazon S3
 =========

-I needed a script that would backup all the sites (and later databases) hosted on my [DigitalOcean](http://digitalocean.com) server running Ubuntu Linux 14.04 and push the backups to an Amazon S3 bucket.
+I needed a script that would backup all the sites and databases hosted on my web server running Ubuntu Linux 14.04 and push the backups to an Amazon S3 bucket.

 The following outlines how to setup such backups and includes some useful tid-bits that are worth implementing on your S3 bucket.